Dhruva Space

-Dhruva Space Private Limited is an Indian private aerospace manufacturer headquartered in Hyderabad, India.
+Dhruva Space Private Limited is an Indian private aerospace manufacturer headquartered in Hyderabad, Telangana.
 Founded in 2012 by Sanjay Srikanth Nekkanti, the company is engaged in the development of small satellites in the commercial, governmental and academic markets.
-It provides full-stack space-engineering solutions across launch, space and ground segments – namely, the building, launching and operation of satellites.
+It provides the building, launching and operation of satellites.

-The founding team is composed of business and technology leaders who were formerly working with Exseed Space (now called Satellize), ams AG, Cisco and KPMG and all of whom are alumni of institutes such as BITS Pilani, SRM Institute of Science and Technology, EMLYON Business School, Luleå University of Technology and Arizona State University.
+The founding team were formerly working with Exseed Space (now called Satellize), ams AG, Cisco and KPMG and all of whom are alumni of institutes such as BITS Pilani, SRM Institute of Science and Technology, EMLYON Business School, Luleå University of Technology and Arizona State University.

+The company's advisors include Lt Gen Anil Kumar Bhalla, former Director-General, Defence Intelligence Agency, former astronaut and former International Space Station Commander Chris Austin Hadfield OC OOnt MSC CD, and Niels Buus, former CEO of GomSpace.

 History

 In 2014, Dhruva Space signed a deal with AMSAT India to develop HAMSAT-II.

 In December 2019, Dhruva Space raised ₹5 crore in funding led by Mumbai Angels Network.

-In September 2020, Dhruva Space became the first Indian private company to secure an order for end-to-end design and development of space-grade solar arrays for satellites.
+In September 2020, Dhruva Space became the first Indian private company to secure an order for end-to-end design and development of Space-grade solar arrays for satellites.

 In October 2021, Dhruva Space raised ₹22 crore in funding led by Indian Angel Network (IAN) Fund and Blue Ashva Capital.

 On 16 March 2022, Dhruva Space signed a commercial launch services agreement (LSA) with NewSpace India Limited for an in-orbit test of its Dhruva Space Orbit Deployers.
 These are likely to be used on board the PSLV and the SSLV.

-On 10 June 2022 at the inauguration of Indian National Space Promotion and Authorization Centre (IN-SPACe) in Ahmedabad, Gujarat, Dhruva Space signed an MoU with IN-SPACe for the enablement of space activities, namely the testing and launch of satellites and satellite components.
-The MoU also dives into two more aspects of this integral partnership: the testing of the startup's own satellite deployers on the PSLV C53 Mission in June 2022, and the launch of its own two CubeSats – Thybolt-1 and Thybolt-2 – as a part of the PSLV C54 mission in November 2022.
+On 10 June 2022 at the inauguration of Indian National Space Promotion and Authorization Centre (IN-SPACe) in Ahmedabad, Gujarat, Dhruva Space signed an MoU with IN-SPACe.

 On 24 June, Dhruva Space and Digantara Aerospace were announced as the first two private companies to receive authorisation from IN-SPACe for space activities.

+On 15 July 2024, Dhruva Space was granted authorisation by IN-SPACe to provide Ground Stations as a Service (GSaaS).
+GSaaS will ensure reliable data transmission, enhance mission flexibility, and reduce operational costs pertaining to Ground Stations.

+Capability and Infrastructure

+Dhruva Space currently operates out of a 22,000 square-foot facility in the Begumpet area of Hyderabad.
+The workspace houses specialised facilities such as two Class 10,000 Cleanrooms, a Helmholtz Cage, mechanical and avionics labs, and an operational ground station and mission control centre.

+On 14 October 2023, Dhruva Space shared a first look at the company's upcoming 280,000 square-foot facility to be situated in the outskirts of Hyderabad that will design, engineer, assemble, integrate and test large-scale spacecrafts weighing up to 500 kilograms.
+These spacecrafts include satellite platforms and subsystems, satellite orbital deployers, ground station antennas, and more.
+The facility completion will be done in a multi-phase manner over multiple years; and the first phase – to be ready by mid-2025 will be 120,000 square feet, which includes a 30,000 square foot Spacecraft Solar Array Assembly Line.